TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Appearance
 ==========

-This tab contains properties that influence how the page is rendered in the frontend.
+This tab contains properties that influence how the page is rendered.

 .. include:: /Images/AutomaticScreenshots/PageProperties/Appearance.rst.txt

+Backend layouts can be applied to pages in the backend (the :guilabel:`Web > Page` module) to provide alternatives to the standard backend layout.
+In this way the backend page can mirror the structure of the frontend page.
+Content areas are then in roughly the same place as in the frontend, making editing easier.

-Backend layouts determine what content areas are made available for editors in the :guilabel:`Web > Page` module.
-They can also be used to influence the rendering of the frontend.
+Backend layouts can also be used to influence the rendering of the frontend.

-The :guilabel:`Show Content from Page` field tells the page to display the content from another selected page.
+The :guilabel:`Show Content from Page` field tells the page to display the content from another page.
 This is an easier method for repeating the content of a single page than using :ref:`mount points <pages-types>`.

 .. _pages-properties-behaviour:

 Behaviour
 =========

-This tab influences a variety of different aspects of the page.
+Fields on this tab set a variety of different aspects of the page.

 .. include:: /Images/AutomaticScreenshots/PageProperties/Behaviour.rst.txt

-Here are some of the common fields of the Behaviour tab:
+Here are some of the common fields:

 Link Target
    Set the default Link Target for menu items linking to the page.
 You can